adrianVide/seat/README.md

 ## Usage

 To use this webpage, simply open the HTML file (`index.html`) in a web browser.
 The associated CSS file (`styles.css`) provides styling for the webpage, while the JavaScript file (`app.js`) adds interactivity and dynamic functionality.

-It is running on [GitHub Pages](https://adrianvide.github.io/seat/) too but for some reason there are couple of issues with the CSS there.
-I hadn't tested it on a real server, but works fine locally.

 ## HTML Structure